-Washington Torn Rotator Cuff Injury Lawyers
+Seattle Torn Rotator Cuff Injury Lawyers

 A rotator cuff is a group of four tendons and muscles that merge together where the upper arm bone (humerus) meets the shoulder.
-Together, they form a socket, or ''cuff'' that allows the humerus to move in multiple directions.
+Together, they form a socket, or ''cuff,'' that allows the humerus to move in multiple directions.

 Anyone can get a torn rotator cuff, but they are prominent in athletes and workers who repeatedly perform overhead motions with their arms.
 This includes baseball and tennis players, swimmers, painters, and carpenters.
 Age also plays a big factor in who suffers rotator cuff tears.
 Individuals over the age of 40 are more prone to rotator cuff injuries, even though they tend to be less active than younger people.